Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/popupbutton.md

 </td>
 <td>

-Gets or sets a value that indicates whether the Popup closes when the control is no longer in focus.
+Gets or sets a value that indicates whether the popup closes when the control is no longer in focus.
 The default value is `false`.

 > [!NOTE]
 > This property has no effect when using [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu).